-Daily recommended levels of vitamin B2, or riboflavin, are 1.2 milligrams (mg) for men, 1 mg for women, and about 0.6 mg for children.
-At very high doses (i.e., 10 mg+ per day), vitamin B2 may cause itching, numbness, burning or prickling skin, yellow or orange urine, and sensitivity to light.
+Daily recommended levels of vitamin B2 are 1.2 milligrams (mg) for men, 1 mg for women, and about 0.6 mg for children.
+At very high doses (i.e., 10 mg+ per day), riboflavin may cause itching, numbness, burning or prickling skin, yellow or orange urine, and sensitivity to light.
 People who take supplemental vitamin B2 should wear sunglasses and provide screen protection for their PCs and laptops.

 Vitamin B2 can also interfere with the effectiveness of prescription medicines, so consult a doctor before taking B2 supplements.